AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/aem-cs-team-product-profiles.md

 * One Developer

    >[!NOTE]
-   >To be granted access to AEM as a Cloud Service, users must belong to one of two product profiles `AEM Users-xxx` or `AEM Administrators-xxx`, you must have permissions to the instance.
-Permissions to administer the associated Cloud Manager will not suffice.
+   >To be granted access to AEM as a Cloud Service, users must belong to one of two product profiles such as `AEM Users` or `AEM Administrators`.
+You must be granted permissions to the instance, permissions to administer the associated Cloud Manager will not suffice.